Lake Monticello Water and Wastewater Systems

 Enhanced Remote Monitoring at Lift Stations

-• Overview: Upgrading SCADA remote monitoring on ten lift stations.
+- Overview: Upgrading SCADA remote monitoring on 10lift stations.

-• Status: Five lift stations have received SCADA upgrades as of October 2023.
-The remaining stations will receive upgrades in 2024.
-The SCADA Control Panels installed to date on the first five sites are monitoring critical pump data, high sewage wet well status, lift station status and alarm notification.
-Staff have been able to respond in time to resolve issues after sever-al high wet well alarms and no overflows have occurred at any of these sites.
+- The SCADA Control Panels installed to date on the first five sites are monitoring critical pump data, high sewage wet well status, lift station status and alarm notification.
+Staff have been able to respond in time to resolve issues after several high wet well alarms and no overflows have occurred at any of these sites.

 Remote Monitoring with Smart Covers